omniscientjs/omniscientjs.github.io/documents/documentation.md

 ## Installing

-Omniscient strongly encourages the use of [npm](https://www.npmjs.org/) and [browserify](http://browserify.org/).
-There is no distributed compiled file, as the project has a dependency to [React](http://facebook.github.io/react/) and we don't want to bundle React or rely on global variables.
-You can of course [bundle your own standalone module](#build-standalone).
+Omniscient strongly encourages the use of [npm](https://www.npmjs.org/) and [browserify](http://browserify.org/), but if you have React on your global namespace (`window`), you can use the dist files provided as [`omniscient.js`](https://github.com/omniscientjs/omniscient/blob/master/dist/omniscient.js) and [`omniscient.min.js`](https://github.com/omniscientjs/omniscient/blob/master/dist/omniscient.min.js).

 ### Install from NPM